gaeqs/JavaYoutubeDownloader/README.md

 <h2><b>Usage</b></h2>

 Using JYD is very easy!
-This is an example of a method that downloads a video and saves the option with the better video quality into a file:
+This is an example of a method that downloads a video and saves the option with the best video quality into a file:

 ```java
 public static boolean download(String url, File folder) {